 Illegal phoenix activity includes:

-- loss of government revenue and increased monitoring and enforcement costs; and
+- loss of government revenue and increased monitoring and enforcement costs

 - avoidance of regulatory obligations.

 Illegal phoenix activity impacts the entire community as revenue lost could have contributed to hospitals, roads, education and other essential services.
-The Department of Jobs and Small Business is committed to reducing this activity and prosecuting offenders.
+The department is committed to reducing this activity and prosecuting offenders.

 Phoenix Taskforce member agencies (the ATO, Australian Securities and Investments Commission (ASIC) and the Fair Work Ombudsman) commissioned PricewaterhouseCoopers to produce ‘The Economic Impacts of Potential Illegal Phoenix Activity Report’.
 The report considers the broader economic impact of illegal phoenix activity on business, the community, such as on unsecured trade creditors, employees and on other government agencies, for example Fair Entitlements Guarantee claims and unpaid State-based taxes.

 The Phoenix Taskforce plans to commission further reports in the future to independently measure any changes to the economic impact of illegal phoenix activity.

 How is the department addressing fraudulent phoenix behaviour?